albalro/albalro.github.io/docs/ide-extensions/api-hub.md

 1. TOC
 {:toc}

-This extension emerges from the need for a tool that combines the power of [Certificator](link) and the power of IDEs.
+This extension emerges from the need for a tool that combines the power of the certification service and the power of IDEs.

 This web can be used as a web itself or integrated into the IDE through an iFrame format.